First-Return Statistics in Henyey-Greenstein Scattering: Colored Motzkin Polynomials and the Cauchy Kernel: Computational algorithm: normal incidence

+The geometric factor $\mu/(\mu-1)$ weights the phase function by the probability of returning to $z=0$ given exit direction~$\mu$.

-\textbf{Step 1 (Angular threshold):} The threshold $\mu_b(g)$ is the direction cosine separating ``effective backward'' from ``effective forward'' scattering in the 1D projection.
+\textbf{Step~2 (Angular threshold):}\quad The threshold $\mu_b(g)$ is the direction cosine separating ``effective backward'' from ``effective forward'' scattering in the 1D projection.
 Physically, $\mu_b$ partitions the angular phase space so that the 1D Motzkin counting matches the 3D return statistics.
-Solve
+Solve the self-consistency condition: